 Writing Has Been Important for a Long Time

-Writing developed about 6,000 years ago in Mesopotamia.
-Early people used writing to record inventories of goods, such as grain, sheep, cattle, and silver.
+The people of Mesopotamia developed writing about 6,000 years ago.
+They used writing to record inventories of goods, such as grain, sheep, cattle, and silver.
 Soon, they used writing to describe events, conversations, speeches, and dreams.
-With this, people could make records for themselves and they could share information with others, even those at a great distance and those who were not yet alive.
-Soon, people also began to use written language to persuade other people.
+With this, they could make records for themselves and they could share information with others, even those at a great distance and those who were not yet alive.
+Soon, people also began to use written language to persuade others.

 In ancient times, those who could write became valuable to those in business and government.
-The rich and the powerful realized that writing helped improve thinking and extended their influence and power.
+The rich and the powerful realized that writing helped improve thinking, and it extended their influence and power.
 This gave rise to the social classes of scribes, government administrators, and scholars.
-Their records inform us of ancient and medieval times.
-And the gaps in our knowledge of former cultures are due to lost or destroyed records.
+Their records still inform us of ancient and medieval times.
+The gaps in our knowledge of former cultures are due to lost or destroyed records.

-It is clear—for a long time, people have benefitted from effective writing.
+It is clear—for a long time, people have benefited from effective writing.

 Literacy Benefits People in Many Ways